kyma-incubator/hack-showcase/addons/githubconnector-1.0.0/docs/overview.md

 # Overview

 This addon allows you to communicate with GitHub.
-You can handle events incoming from GitHub repositories or manage repositories through the GitHub API.
+You can handle Events incoming from GitHub repositories or manage repositories through the GitHub API.
 You must provision an instance for every repository you want to communicate with.

 ## Installation